Jessa Duggar Gets Jana To Hold New Baby For Instagram, Jeremy Vuolo Misses Family Photo With Jinger And Ben

 The weeks leading up to the delivery was not easy for Jessa though.
 She had to wait more than 40 weeks for her baby to come out, risking the chances of stillbirth.

-“There is a higher risk of stillbirth if you go over 42 weeks pregnant, although most babies remain healthy,” NHS reports.
+“There is a higher risk of stillbirth if you go over 42 weeks pregnant, although most babies remain healthy,” the NHS website reports.
 “At the moment, there is no way to predict reliably which babies are at increased risk of stillbirth, so induction is offered to all women who don’t go into labour by 42 weeks.”

 Fortunately, baby Henry decided to come out just in time, much to his parents’ relief.

-SInce then, Jessa and Ben Seewald have been using their blog to spread good news from their family.
+Since then, Jessa and Ben Seewald have been using their blog to spread good news from their family.
 Their most recent posts include doling out congratulations to Joseph and Kendra, who started courting in early March, and the one-month and two-month photo albums of baby Henry.

 [Featured Image by Jessa Seewald/Instagram]